jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_fstrings.rst

     AssertionError: assert 'joe, blow, M, 1996'
                         == 'jane, doe, F, 1991'

-  because :ref:`the factory function<test person factory>` always returns ``joe, blow, M, 1996`` when it is called.
+  because the :ref:`factory function<test person factory>` always returns ``joe, blow, M, 1996`` when it is called.
 It has to return a string_ based on the input it gets for me to be able to use it to make more than one person.

 * I :ref:`make the function take input<how to make a function that takes input>` for the first name